LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationOrchestrator/api-authorization.md

 ### API Authorization for v2

-To use the v2 APIs, you need to authenticate using OAuth2.0:
+To use the v2 APIs, you need a secure Oauth2.0 token.
+First, you need to generate the secure OAuth 2.0 token using the login endpoint.
+Then, you can start using this token in the APIs.

 1. **Launch the API Authorization page**: Access Conversation Orchestrator and then navigate to "API Authorization."
 If you have been upgraded to v2, you will see the screen below.